zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

+# Business Impact
+### Built an employee income variance analysis dashboard to detect pay discrepancies by comparing base salary and current earnings for each employee.
+The tool enhances payroll transparency, improves accuracy and enables faster identification of compensation anomalies that helped accomplish 100% success rate by avoiding overpayment.

 # Steps to Analyze Income Variance from Scratch
 ### 1. Transferred data to a new sheet that contains 3000 employees data including many characteristics
 ### 2. Made headings bold